justinzliu/market-price/README.md

 - NodeJS: navigate to project directory, use "npm list"

 ## Features

-Overview Tab:
+General:
+- Capability of comparing two locations, one by given address and another by city Overview Tab:
 - Catchment schools of each type and their rankings
 - Select criminal activity stats.
 Compare to overal average of cities in the province?